 Careers and Professional Development

-• Attend the Professional Pathways segment of orientation hosted jointly by the three career offices: Office of Public Interest/Public Service Law and Careers (PI/PS Office), the Office of Private Sector Careers (OPSC), and the Office of Judicial Careers (OJC).
+- Learn about the three CLS career offices the Office of Public Interest/Public Service Law and Careers (PI/PS Office), the Office of Private Sector Careers (OPSC), and the Office of Judicial Careers (OJC), meet with a career adviser, and discover the various resources available to you.
+Also, learn about the Careers in Law Teaching Program.

 Student Life

-• Continue to participate in student organization orientation events throughout the month.
+- Continue to participate in student organization orientation events including the Block Party.

 Academics

-• Learn about your options for your January Legal Methods II course and your spring elective by attending faculty-led panels hosted by Student Services.
+- Learn about your options for your January Legal Methods II course and your spring elective.

 Careers and Professional Development